needle-mirror/com.unity.addressables/Documentation~/ManagingAssets.md

 > [!TIP]
 > Use the [Analyze tool] to identify unwanted asset duplication resulting from your project content organization.

-### SpriteAtlas dependencies
+### SpriteAtlas

+Some SpriteAtlas options can change how Sprites are loaded.
+This is important to consider when using the **Use Asset Database** [Play Mode Script].
+* [Sprite Packer Mode]
+* SpriteAtlas [Include In Build]

-Addressables handles SpriteAtlases a bit differently than other assets, as illustrated by the following examples:
+Additionally Addressables handles SpriteAtlases a bit differently than other assets, as illustrated by the following examples:

 #### Addressable Sprites